 Our hotel is the four-star Hotel Argosy, a superb contemporary hotel and well managed.
 Situated on a rocky promontory into the Adriatic.
 All rooms have private facilities, air conditioning, mini-bar, safe and hairdryer.
 This hotels provide us with an excellent relaxing base for continuing our tour.

 Dubrovnik, an independent city-state for much of its history, has evolved differently to the rest of Croatia.
 The city threw off its Venetian masters in medieval times and founded a commercial empire trading with the eastern Mediterranean, France, Spain and later the Ottoman Empire.
 As so often happens, the city started to reflect its resultant wealth.
 Today this wonderfully beautiful baroque city nestles behind its huge imposing ramparts in a situation of outstanding natural beauty.
 The main avenue, lined by unspoilt intimate cafés, is completely paved with marble, which dazzlingly reflects the midday sun, giving credence to its description ‘Pearl of the Adriatic’.
 Throughout the city you will find a wonderful array of monasteries, beautifully decorated churches and civic buildings dating from the 14th century, reflecting Dubrovnik’s outstanding artistic heritage.
-This morning we have a guided walking tour seeing all this and more, and during the afternoon you are free to explore at your leisure.
+This morning we have a guided walking tour seeing all of this and more.

 Today we take the short drive south to one of Europe’s newest countries, the outstandingly beautiful Montenegro.
 We cross the border, still following the sapphire-blue coastline and prepare to be truly amazed by the views we take in en route!
 Our journey takes us around the Bay of Kotor, a huge inland sea, which resembles a lake with the topography rather reminiscent of Switzerland.
 Reflections of the surrounding mountains dance on the water whilst sleepy, picturesque and beautifully timeless fishing villages line the shoreline.